 There are a few crucial differences between how and why children and adults learn.
-Keep these differences in mind so you can cater your lessons specifically to your students.
+Keep these differences in mind so you can cater your lessons specifically to your students, and even know which type of job to apply for.

 Children and adults learn languages differently